 Growing up in a military family, Jessica Richardson moved schools frequently, and saw from an early age the disparities between them: “I was outraged.
 Students receiving a low-quality education was not at all an anomaly, but an unjust norm.”

-Jessica joined Teach For America and began her career teaching sixth grade English for two years at Spring Oaks Middle School in Houston before becoming a Principal Intern.
+Jessica joined Teach For America and began her career teaching sixth grade English at Spring Oaks Middle School in Houston before becoming a Principal Intern.
 She later served as an instructional coach at Breakthrough Collaborative – KIPP Connect and an ESL teacher at Patrick Henry Elementary School in Virginia.
 She most recently worked as Operations Manager at DC Prep – the highest-performing charter network in Washington, DC – overseeing the discretionary budget, managing onboarding for new staff, and sustaining all facets of the school’s day-to-day processes.
 “My life’s purpose is to create change in the world and improve education for minority students,” says Jessica.

 Jessica received a Bachelor of Arts from Alabama A&M, a Master of Education from Sam Houston State University, and a certificate in Education Policy and Program Evaluation from Georgetown University.